Brooklyn-Style/Magic_Roll/README.md

 # Magic Roll
-A handmade, alternative keyboard layout that uses multiple repeat and magic keys for a more comfortable and optimal typing experience.
+A handmade, alternative keyboard layout that uses a repeat key and multiple magic keys for a more comfortable and optimal typing experience.
 ```
   j y o u '  b d l c p
 ? h i e a .  g t s r n z